 Huawei is facing international scrutiny over its ties with the Chinese government.

-Huawei is facing international scrutiny over its ties with the Chinese government and allegations that Beijing could use its technology for spying, which Huawei denies.
+Huawei, the world’s biggest telecoms equipment maker, is facing international scrutiny over its ties with the Chinese government and allegations that Beijing could use its technology for spying, which Huawei denies.

 The US Justice Department has also charged Huawei with conspiring to violate US sanctions on Iran and with stealing robotic technology from T-Mobile US Inc.

 The future deployment of the fifth-generation mobile technology has raised concerns in the government, as two of France’s main telecoms operators, Bouygues Telecom and Altice Europe’s SFR Group, are already using Huawei’s equipment for their network.